NordicSemiconductor/IOS-DFU-Library/documentation.md

 2. The `DFUFirmware` object allows you to get basic information about the firmware, like sizes of each component or number of parts.
     Number of parts is the number of connections required to send all content of the Distribution Packet.
-It is equal to 1 unless a ZIP file contain a Softdevice and/or Bootloader and an Application.
-The Softdevice and/or Bootloader will be sent as part one, then the DFU target device will disconnect, reset and DFU Service will connect again and send the Application as part 2.
+It is equal to 1 unless a ZIP file contain a SoftDevice and/or Bootloader and an Application.
+The SoftDevice and/or Bootloader will be sent as part one, then the DFU target device will disconnect, reset and DFU Service will connect again and send the Application as part 2.

 3. Use the `DFUServiceInitializer` to initialize the DFU process.